swapUniba/XAI-Churn-Prediction/README.md

-# Churn Prediction Explanations
+# Explainable AI for Financial Advisory: Churn Prediction
-This repository hosts a prototype of an Explainable AI platform for Financial Counseling.
+This repository hosts a prototype of an Explainable AI platform for Financial Advisory.
 The platform aims to provide transparent insights for customers who are at risk of leaving a financial service.
 The prototype includes three churn prediction models (Logistic Regression, Random Forest and KNN) along with explanations generated using SHAP.

 ## Repository Contents
 data/\